 Here’s a list of my books.
 Be sure to check out the pages devoted to the books on this site.

 Everybody Had an Ocean, a nonfiction narrative, 2017

 Too Old to Die Young, a collection, 2015

 Rock and Roll is Here to Stay, an anthology, 2000

 The American Story, an anthology, 1975

-For more about these books and my other work, click on the ‘Books’ and ‘Other Writing’ tabs above.
+For more about these books and additional writing, interviews and appearances in film and other media, click on titles or the ‘Books’ and ‘Other Work’ tabs above.
 Students looking for my course outlines will find them under the ‘Courses’ tab.